UniversalDependencies/docs/_pal/dep/det.md

 Determiner relations usually holds between a nominal head and a demonstrative, quantifier or possessive pronoun (`det:poss`).

 The enclitic numeral *=ēw* 'one' also appears to be used as a marker for indefiniteness ('(some)one') or specificity ('a certain') as with New Persian.
-It is not fully clear whether this relation is a result of interference of New Persian copyists of Middle Persian texts or simple writing errors in the manuscripts (often written by a small hook only).
+It is not fully clear whether this relation is a result of interference of New Persian copyists of Middle Persian texts or simple writing errors in the manuscripts (*=ēw* often written by a small hook only).

-Determiners always precede their head with the except of the enclitic numeral *=ēw*.
+Determiners always precede their head with the exception of the enclitic numeral *=ēw*.

 - "that way, the way"
 ~~~ sdparse